hyperledger/iroha/smart_contract/README.md

-# Iroha WASM
+# Iroha Smart Contract

 The library crate that is used for writing Iroha-compliant smart contracts in Rust using the WebAssembly format.

 ## Usage

-Check the [WASM section of our tutorial](https://hyperledger.github.io/iroha-2-docs/guide/blockchain/wasm.html) for a detailed guide.
+Check the [Smart Contract section of our tutorial](https://hyperledger.github.io/iroha-2-docs/guide/blockchain/smart_contract.html) for a detailed guide.

 ## Running tests